ethercat-rs/ethercat/README.md

 Etherlab repository, *after running `configure` there*.

 The IgH repository is located at <https://gitlab.com/etherlab.org/ethercat>.
-Please switch to the ``stable-1.5`` branch in the checkout.
+Please switch to the ``stable-1.6`` branch in the checkout.

-Bindings have been pregenerated for revision `c022ddbcf254` - if you activate the feature `pregenerated-bindings`, you don't need the master code to build, but the kernel modules must match that revision.
+Bindings have been pregenerated for the tag `1.6.1` - if you activate the feature `pregenerated-bindings`, you don't need the master code to build, but the kernel modules must match that revision.

 The minimum tested Rust version is 1.63.0.